 You can use this example as a starting point in my template.

 Once you’ve created your prototype, it’s time to user test!

 When following the GV process, recruitment happens earlier in the week.
 I think it's important to be super explicit in written communication with testers about logistical stuff like instructions for joining and the technology you'll use.
 If they need to be on a specific device like a phone, tablet, or desktop, make sure that’s clear.
 Specify what meeting platform you’ll use, and send the URL as soon as you can.
 I even like to send a link to download the Zoom client.

 Make a clear script and practice it beforehand.
 I have a basic script and note-taking template; feel free to riff on it!

 Be prepared to explain technical things, since not everyone is familiar with your tools.

 Take notes as you go and grid results from the tests so that you can easily compare results across interviewees.

 I hope this has given you a few ideas to test as you incorporate more discovery into your remote ad product work.

-MaryLauran leads product for the UI and management API at Kevel, which enables dev teams to build custom ad servers in just weeks.
-She is a product leader based in Washington, DC and has expertise in IoT energy monitoring in addition to ad server management.
+MaryLauran is a product manager focusing on new revenue and addressable market at Kevel.
+She is a product leader based in Washington, DC and has expertise in IoT energy monitoring and transportation policy in addition to custom ad servers.